Updated August 13, 2018.

 14. Opening Advertising Program: $5,000 to $7,000

-- You must pay to the franchisor the Opening Advertising Fee ranging between $5,000 and $15,000 when you execute a Franchise Agreement.
-The franchisor will spend this amount on a grand opening program for initial marketing, advertising, and promotions in your Territory.
+- You must pay to the franchisor $5,000 when you execute a Franchise Agreement.
+The franchisor will spend this amount on an Opening Advertising Program for initial marketing, advertising, and promotions in your Territory.

 - This estimate does not cover the cost of samples you may purchase from other Bakeries to promote the opening of your Bakery.